oonkjbr/griddocs/source/Pages/Practices/picas/picas_overview.rst

 Grant access on Picas
 =====================

-Any user with a Grid project and allocated :ref:`quotas <quotas>` can get a PiCaS account and also obtain a database on the CouchDB server.
+Any user with a Grid project and allocated quotas can get a PiCaS account and also obtain a database on the CouchDB server.
 If you want access, just contact us at helpdesk@surfsara.nl to discuss your design implementation and request your PiCaS credentials.

 .. _background-couchdb: